nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * If all members in sample data already exists, it will display the following message:
   `Every member from seed data already exist in the address book!`

-### Adding a member : `addmember`
+### Adding a member : `addmem`

 Adds a member to the loyalty program.

 🌟 Grow your bakery's community and keep track of your customers' preferences and purchases by adding them as members.
-Use addmember to easily enroll new customers into your loyalty program, helping you personalize their experience and encourage repeat business.
+Use addmem to easily enroll new customers into your loyalty program, helping you personalize their experience and encourage repeat business.

-Format: `addmember n/MEMBER_NAME a/MEMBER_ADDRESS hp/MEMBER_PHONE e/MEMBER_EMAIL …​`
+Format: `addmem n/MEMBER_NAME hp/PHONE e/MEMBER_EMAIL a/MEMBER_ADDRESS [ag/ALLERGEN]…​`

 Examples:
 * `addmember n/John Doe a/John street, block 123, #01-01 hp/98765432 e/johnd@example.com `
-* `addmember n/Betsy Crowe a/Newton Street hp/1234567 e/betsycrowe@example.com `
+* `addmember n/Betsy Crowe a/Newton Street hp/1234567 e/betsycrowe@example.com ag/GF `

 ### Listing all members : `list`